 Ms Gregory played a key role in drafting the OECD Principles of Corporate Governance and has advised the Internal Market Directorate of the European Commission on corporate governance regulation, and the joint OECD/World Bank Global Corporate Governance Forum on governance policy for developing and emerging markets.
 In addition to her legal practice and policy efforts, she has lectured extensively on governance topics, and writes the governance column for Practical Law: The Journal.
 Ms Gregory recently completed her term as chair of the American Bar Association’s (ABA) Corporate Governance Committee, and chaired the ABA task force that delivered the Report on the Delineation of Governance Roles & Responsibilities to Congress and the SEC in 2009.

-Ms. Gregory is widely recognized, including as: “Best in Corporate Governance” at Euromoney Legal Media Group’s inaugural Americas Women in Business Law Awards 2012; the leading practitioner in corporate governance law in the Guide to the World’s Leading Women in Business Law (July 2010); among the “100 Most Influential Players in Corporate Governance” (NACD/Directorship 100), Directorship Magazine, 2013 and all prior years; and a “Leading Practitioner in Corporate Governance” in the International Who’s Who of Corporate Governance Lawyers, 2013 and prior years.
+Ms Gregory is widely recognised for her work, including as among the “100 Most Influential Players in Corporate Governance” (NACD/Directorship 100), Directorship Magazine, 2019 and all prior years (13 years total), and as a Leading Practitioner in Corporate Governance in the International Who’s Who of Corporate Governance Lawyers, 2019 and prior years.